Azure-Samples/ms-identity-python-django-tutorial/README.md

 ## Overview

 This readme demonstrates how to deploy a Python Django web application to **Azure Cloud** using [Azure App Service](https://docs.microsoft.com/azure/app-service/).
 It is recommended that the code sample from [Enable your Python Django webapp to sign in users and call Microsoft Graph with the Microsoft identity platform](https://github.com/azure-samples/ms-identity-python-django-webapp-call-graph) is used for deployment.
-You may choose to follow these steps with a different sample or your own project.

 ## Prerequisites